Chapter 28 : 27- A Choice of War

-“Let me guess, America, right?”
+“Let me guess, America, right?
+To regroup with Ambrose and her forces?”
 Harry replied cockily.
 Akrahn continued to stare at Harry.
 Though his expression remained the same, it was obvious that he was not expecting Harry to know about Ambrose.

 “Vell, it is always nice to see that our security services are not as stupid as people seem to think.”
 He then leaned in closer and said “But America is a big place, Potter.
 Now tell me, vat has become of the Hallows, or should I say, the other two Hallows and don’t even try lying to me.”
 And he glared at where the inside pocket of Harry’s robes would be.
 Harry considered Akrahn as he glared at the cloak.
 He had not expected Grindelwald to confide in anyone about the Hallows.

 “How do you know about the Hallows anyway?”
 Harry asked, curious in whether his original suspicions were correct.

 Again, Akrahn stared at Harry as he leaned back against his chair, clearly considering his answer.

 “Since I vas a child, I have always been curious about the Hallows.”
 Akrahn began.
 “And ven rumour began to spread that Grindelvald had procured a vand of great power, I vent in to investigate for myself.
 I joined his following and I vas not disappointed.
 He performed magic the likes of which I had never seen.
 He, likewise, became impressed vith me and I became his most trusted deputy.”
 Harry was listening intently and was sure he had spotted a key element in Akrahn’s story.